ACEsuit/mace-layer/README.md

 ## License

-MACE is published and distributed under the [Academic Software License v1.0 ](ASL.md).
+MACE is published and distributed under the [MIT license](License.md).